How are Prosthetic Legs Made?

-The diagnostic socket, which is made from a transparent plastic material that is heat malleable and not intended for permanent use, is typically fitted at the following appointment.
+The diagnostic socket, which is made from a transparent plastic material that is heat malleable and not intended for permanent use, is typically fit at the following appointment.
 Once you and your prosthetist feel satisfied with the design and comfort of your diagnostic socket, the prosthetic components will be assembled and aligned for you in a standing position.
-This process is called "static alignment."
+This process is called “static alignment.“

 If the result is a stable, comfortable prosthesis, you should soon be able to take your first steps.
 Be sure to have somebody capture a video or photos of your first steps because you will want them later!

 Learning to walk

 Taking your first steps is a learning experience and an important part of the journey to reach your own potential.
 There is no need to rush as you learn to use and trust your prosthesis.
 Many people experience some pain and discomfort as they become accustomed to walking on a prosthetic leg, but as your limb heals, walking should become increasingly more comfortable.

 Early gait training is essential.
 Learning to walk on a prosthetic leg requires you to adopt new techniques.
 It is far better to develop a good walking technique from the outset than to try to correct an inefficient technique later.

 Your physical therapist, assisted by your prosthetist, will recommend special exercises aimed at training the specific muscles needed to walk with your prosthesis.